John Wayne: Personal life

-His divorce from Esperanza Baur, a Mexican former actress, was stormy.
+His divorce from Baur, a Mexican former actress, was stormy.
 She believed that Wayne and co-star Gail Russell were having an affair, a claim that both Wayne and Russell denied.
 The night the film Angel and the Badman (1947) wrapped, the usual party was held for cast and crew, and Wayne came home very late.
 Esperanza was in a drunken rage by the time he arrived, and she attempted to shoot him as he walked through the front door.

 Wayne had several high-profile affairs, including one with Merle Oberon that lasted from 1938 to 1947.
 After his separation from Pilar, in 1973, Wayne became romantically involved and lived with his former secretary Pat Stacy (1941–1995) until his death in 1979.
 Stacy published a book about her life with him in 1983, titled Duke: A Love Story.

 Wayne's hair began to thin in the 1940s, and he had begun to wear a hairpiece by the end of the decade.
 He was occasionally seen in public without the hairpiece (such as, according to Life, at Gary Cooper's funeral).
-During an appearance at Harvard University, Wayne was asked by a student, "Is it true that your toupée is real hair?"
-He responded: "Well sir, that's real hair.
+During an appearance at Harvard University, Wayne was asked by a student, "Is it true that your toupée is real mohair?"
+He responded: "[...] sir, that's real hair.
 Not mine, but real hair."

 A close friend, California Congressman Alphonzo E. Bell Jr., wrote of Wayne: "Duke's personality and sense of humor were very close to what the general public saw on the big screen.
 It is perhaps best shown in these words he had engraved on a plaque: 'Each of us is a mixture of some good and some not so good qualities.
 In considering one's fellow man, it's important to remember the good things. ...
 We should refrain from making judgments just because a fella happens to be a dirty, rotten S.O.B.'"

 Wayne was fond of literature, his favorite authors being Charles Dickens, Arthur Conan Doyle, and Agatha Christie.
 His favorite books were David Copperfield, and Conan Doyle's historical novels The White Company and Sir Nigel.